bloominstituteoftechnology/Sprint-Challenge--Graphs/README.md

 There are a few smaller graphs in the file which you can test your traversal method on before committing to the large graph.
 You may find these easier to debug.

 Start by writing an algorithm that picks a random unexplored direction from the player's current room, travels and logs that direction, then loops.
 This should cause your player to walk a depth-first traversal.
-When you reach a dead-end (i.e. a room with no unexplored paths), walk back to the nearest room that does contain an unexplored path.
+When you reach a dead-end (i.e. a room with no unexplored paths), walk back to the nearest room that does contain an unexplored path. ###BFS###

 You can find the path to the shortest unexplored room by using a breadth-first search for a room with a `'?'` for an exit.
 If you use the `bfs_path` code from the homework, you will need to make a few modifications.